josuneha/AzureBigData-analytics/Hands-on-Lab/Setup.md

 Before using the Azure Machine Learning Workbench on the Data Science VM, you will need to take the one-time action of double-clicking on the AzureML Workbench Setup icon on the desktop to install your instance of the workbench.

 1. Connect to the Lab DSVM.
-(If you are already, connected to your DSVM, skip to Step 7.)
+(If you are already connected to your DSVM, skip to Step 8.)

 2. From the left side menu in the Azure portal, click on **Resource groups**, then enter your resource group name into the filter box, and select it from the list.